 The few remaining near-shore forests, shrublands, grasslands and marshes that define the shoreline of the western Lake Erie region provide a rich bounty of food that sustains a broad variety of migratory birds.

-Protected with help from The Nature Conservancy, places like Dupont Marsh, Irwin Prairie, Putnam Marsh, and Pickerel Creek Wildlife Area offer visitors the opportunity to explore some of these unique shoreline habitats and the migrants that inhabit them.
+- The Nature Conservancy's Great Egret Marsh Preserve and Kitty Todd Preserve, along with other natural areas it's helped to protect, like Dupont Marsh, Irwin Prairie, Putnam Marsh, and Pickerel Creek Wildlife Area, offer visitors the opportunity to explore unique shoreline habitats and the migrants that inhabit them.

 Populations of some migratory birds have declined drastically over the past 30 years, mostly due to habitat loss of the birds’ breeding and wintering grounds, as well as the loss of stopover sites along migration routes.
 Scientists predict that ten percent of all bird species will become extinct by the end of this century.